exonum/exonum-doc/src/architecture/serialization.md

 For convenience, the [protobuf descriptions][proto-files] of the typical structures used in Exonum are already included in the framework.

-## Build Exonum with Protobuf Serialization
+## Building Exonum with Protobuf Serialization

 Exonum includes the
 [`exonum_build`](https://github.com/exonum/exonum/tree/master/exonum_build)